DanielNguyenk7/SNAKE_GAME_2D-Reinforcement_Learning/README.md

 4. Run a short training session at 100000 steps
 5. Run a longer training session at 1000000 steps
 6. Load the trained model and watch AI gameplay

-This is the simplest and most reliable path to getting the project running smoothly.